Air Quality and Climate Change

 Air pollution includes greenhouse gases such as carbon dioxide.
 Greenhouse gases cause the climate to warm by trapping heat from the Sun in the Earth's atmosphere.
 Greenhouse gases are a natural part of Earth's atmosphere, but their increasing amounts in our atmosphere since the early 1900s are causing the climate to warm.
 The increase comes from vehicle exhaust, pollutants released from smokestacks at factories and power plants, emissions from agriculture, and other sources.
 Scientists predict that Earth will warm more this century than it did in the 20th century.

 According to a NASA study, an increase in ozone pollution, or smog, is causing warming in the Arctic regions.
 Ozone in the troposphere is a greenhouse gas and also a health hazard.
-Ozone pollution created in the Northern Hemisphere is transported towards the Arctic during winter and spring months, which leads to warming.
+Ozone pollution created in the Northern Hemisphere is transported toward the Arctic during winter and spring months, which leads to warming.
 Ozone pollution has the greatest impact on the region where it originates, which means some areas are warming more than others.
-The Arctic is currently warming faster than any other region on Earth, partly because of ozone pollution, but also because of positive feedback loops, where warming melts snow and ice, which changes the Earth's surface, and leads to more warming.
+The Arctic is currently warming faster than any other region on Earth, partly because of ozone pollution, but also because of positive feedback loops, where warming melts snow and ice, which changes the Earth's surface and leads to more warming.
 The warming climate is causing drastic changes to Arctic ecosystems.

 Burning fossil fuels releases tiny particles into the atmosphere called aerosols.
 Most of these particles naturally get into the atmosphere through volcanoes, dust, or sea spray, while others enter the atmosphere as air pollution from cars, vehicles, and smokestacks.
 Aerosols have an impact on climate.
 While not all aerosols affect the atmosphere in the same way, they have a cooling effect overall.